 Prevention of illness should start before students leave home by obtaining immunizations and all prescription medications needed for the entire duration of their program.
-Students are advised in pre-departure orientation to bring all prescription medications in their original containers with them.
-Students are also asked to complete Health & Wellness Information disclosing any medical or health conditions that the program should be aware of.
+Students are advised in pre-departure orientation to bring all prescription medications in their original containers, with enough for the duration of the program, Students complete Health & Wellness Information disclosing any medical or health conditions that the program should be aware of.
 To assist during emergency situations, this information is available to PLs in MySA.
 This information should remain confidential.
 Upon arrival, ask students if they have any changes to the information they provided on the forms.
 Remind them that the information will be used only to assist them in the event of an emergency, so that you can provide pertinent information to the local medical provider.